Why Slow Fashion is the Only Choice for Sustainable Fashion Clothing

 2. Buy second-hand

-Discover some of the many second-hand and vintage stores; they are veritable treasure troves of quality, sustainable slow clothes.
-You’ll often find garments that still have their labels on because in this era of excess, many of us buy too much and never get around to wearing some pieces.
+Discover some second-hand and vintage stores; they are veritable treasure troves of quality, sustainable slow fashion clothing.
+You’ll often find garments that have never been worn, with their price tags on, because in this era of excess, many of us buy too much and never get around to wearing everything.

 Aside from ‘new old clothing’, gently worn garments are cheaper than purchasing quality pieces first-hand.
 After all, websites like Etsy and Amazon have made a fortune selling used goods to their customers.
 So check out what they have to offer.